fizalihsan/fizalihsan.github.io/source/technology/virtualization.md

 	* Docker Hub, CoreOS Enterprise Registry, Artficatory
 * Networking solution
 	* Creating network of containers that spans across hosts
-	* Solutions: Overlay (integrated solution), Weave, Apache Calico
+	* Solutions: Overlay (integrated solution), Weave, Apache Calico, Flannel, Linkerd service mesh
 * Service Discovery
 	* Docker containers need to find a way to communicate with other services which could be running on other containers.
 As containers are dynamically assigned IPs, this is a complex problem.
 	* Solutions: etcd, Consul, Registrator, SkyDNS